H4w4k4/LNA_1MHz/README.md

 # Measure
 The LNA is placed in serie with a 60dB attenuator to measure the frequency response of the circuit.

+±5mV input -> 5uV, 50mV -28dBV

 # Building it
 The complete production files are available.
 The PCB is a 4-layer 102 x 82.6mm.
 Every components is easy to hand-solder.

-Total BOM cost is ~
+Total BOM cost is ~160USD + PCB + shipping